EUCAIM/Glossary/2-Glossary.md

 ### Privacy-preserving learning techniques

 AI-based merging techniques that help preserve patients’ privacy.
 The building blocks of privacy-preserving machine learning are federated learning, homomorphic encryption, and differential privacy.
-They can use tricks from cryptography and statistics [[47]](3-References.md#ref-47).
+They can use tricks from cryptography and statistics [[48]](3-References.md#ref-48).

 ### Processing (personal and non-personal)

-Any operation or set of operations which is performed on data or on datasets, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction [[48]](3-References.md#ref-48).
+Any operation or set of operations which is performed on data or on datasets, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction [[49]](3-References.md#ref-49).

 ### Profiling

-Any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements [[49]](3-References.md#ref-49).
+Any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements [[50]](3-References.md#ref-50).

-### Project acronym

-EUCAIM

-Grant Agreement: 101100633

-Call identifier: DIGITAL-2022-CLOUD-AI-02

 ### Properly Anonymized Data

 The process of irreversibly modifying personal data so that all personally identifiable information (PII) is removed or transformed in a way that the individual it originally referred to can no longer be identified, either directly or indirectly, by any means reasonably likely to be used.
 Properly anonymised data is no longer considered personal data.
 This ensures compliance with data protection regulations and safeguards patient privacy.
-Anonymised data can be used in research and in the development of artificial intelligence tools without compromising confidentiality, promoting secure collaboration and information exchange between institutions .[[4]](3-References.md#ref-4)
+Anonymised data can be used in research and in the development of artificial intelligence tools without compromising confidentiality, promoting secure collaboration and information exchange between institutions .[[5]](3-References.md#ref-5)

 ### Pseudonymisation

-The processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person [[50]](3-References.md#ref-50).
+The processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person [[51]](3-References.md#ref-51).

 ### Public catalogue